Bernhard Hoetger

-Bernhard Hoetger (4 May 1874 in Dortmund – 18 July 1949 in Interlaken) was a German sculptor, painter and handicrafts artist of the Expressionist movement.
+Bernhard Hoetger (4 May 1874 – 18 July 1949) was a German sculptor, painter and handicrafts artist of the Expressionist movement.

 Life

-Hoetger was the son of a Dortmund blacksmith, he studied sculpture in Detmold from 1888 to 1892, before directing a workshop in Rheda-Wiedenbrück.
+Hoetger was born in Dortmund as the son of a blacksmith.
+He studied sculpture in Detmold from 1888 to 1892, before directing a workshop in Rheda-Wiedenbrück.
 After a spell at the Düsseldorf Arts Academy, he took a trip to Paris, where he was deeply influenced by Auguste Rodin, but also got to know Paula Modersohn-Becker.
 Later he was able to familiarise himself with Antoni Gaudí.
 In 1911, Hoetger was called up to the Darmstadt Artists' Colony, where he was to remain for some time.

+Art Nouveau

+During the art nouveau movement Hoetger's sculptures were sold in Paris at La Maison Moderne (LMM).
+Second only to L'Art Nouveau Bing, LMM was one of the leading purveyors of home goods in the art nouveau style.
+LMM was run by Julius Meier-Graefe who, like Bing, was Jewish.

 Böttcherstraße

 In 1914, inspired by Modersohn-Becker, he moved to Worpswede.
 It was here where he met the Bremen entrepreneur Ludwig Roselius, with whom he would go on to make his masterpiece, Bremen's Böttcherstraße, in an Expressionist style.
 In particular he was responsible for the Atlantis House, which reflected the race-theories of the Nazi ethnographer Herman Wirth.